 Current Environment.
-While the current situation in the sub-prime mortgage sector may provide us opportunities, the current weakness in the broader mortgage market could adversely affect one or more of our potential lenders and could cause one or more of our potential lenders to be unwilling or unable to provide us with financing or require us to post additional collateral.
+The current weakness in the broader mortgage markets could adversely affect one or more of our potential lenders or any of our lenders and could cause one or more of our potential lenders or any of our lenders to be unwilling or unable to provide us with financing or require us to post additional collateral.
 In general, this could potentially increase our financing costs and reduce our liquidity or require us to sell assets at an inopportune time.
 We expect to use a number of sources to finance our investments, including repurchase agreements, warehouse facilities, securitizations, asset-backed commercial paper and term CDOs.
 Current market conditions have affected the cost and availability of financing from each of these sources and their individual providers to different degrees; some sources generally are unavailable, some are available but at a high cost, and some are largely unaffected.
 For example, in the repurchase agreement market, borrowers have been affected differently depending on the type of security they are financing.
 Non-Agency RMBS have been harder to finance, depending on the type of assets collateralizing the RMBS.
 The amount, term and margin requirements associated with these types of financings have been negatively impacted.